LearningOS/aos-lectures/aos-course-outline.md

 ## The benefits and costs of writing a POSIX kernel in a high-level language

-# Lec 15+16 Invited Talk From Visitors & Students
+# Lec 15+16 Invited Talks From Visitors & Students